 Introduction

-This paper questions the precept that has long plagued discussions on controller freezeouts and other related party transactions and proposes a refined version that underpins the optional private solution of 2014 Kahn v.
+This paper questions the precept that has long plagued discussions on controller freezeouts and other related party transactions and proposes a new precept, which underpins the optional private solution of 2014 Kahn v.
 M & F Worldwide Corp.
 (MFW).
-Moreover, this private solution has the added benefit of making MFW fit to go global.
-First, from a social welfare standpoint, precise price determinations of controller related party transactions are not critical.
+Moreover, this private solution makes MFW fit to go global.
+First, this paper reveals, from a social welfare standpoint, precise price determinations of controller related party transactions are not critical.
 Rather, what is critical is price determinations that do not systematically skew.
 This is because consequential related party transactions involve monopolies, monopsonies, or bilateral monopolies.
 Controller freezeouts are bilateral monopolies.
-MFW converts entire fairness review to business judgment review when a controller freezeout is preconditioned upfront on dual special committee and a majority of the minority (MOM) approval.
+MFW converts entire fairness review to business judgment review when they are preconditioned upfront on dual special committee and a majority of the minority (MOM) approval.
 This is justifiable since, notwithstanding the bilateral monopoly nature of controller freezeouts, generally negotiations under MFW result in unskewed outcomes similar to competitive markets.
-A zero-sum aspect of price determinations of controller freezeouts economically justifies MFW’s optional private solution.
+This, as well as a zero-sum aspect of price determinations of controller freezeouts, justifies MFW’s optional private solution.
 MFW also covers other controller related party transactions and is likely to produce unskewed results.
-In addition, MFW’s private solution as applied to these related party transactions makes positive-sum resolutions possible.
 Last but not least, the new insight will also guide the future course of Delaware’s jurisprudence.

-Second, in addition to its efficiency, MFW is simple but broad enough to make ex post judicial policing of control transactions capable of displacing mandatory bid rule (MBR) under the Takeover Directive.
+Second, Delaware is in a global regulatory competition with mandatory bid rule (MBR) under the Takeover Directive and its close relatives.
 MBR has two principal functions: (i) to prevent both structural and substantive coercive control share accumulations and (ii) to frustrate sales of control blocks that may result in greater exploitation of private benefits of control.
-In Delaware, Unocal and Revlon, which regulate director conduct, together with its anti-takeover statute[AN ANTI-TAKEOVER STATUTE?
-PER PAGE 11?], mask the full powers of MFW, which regulates controllers.
-Unleashing these powers, MFW can singlehandedly address both the coercion and private benefit issues without MBR’s downside of frustrating efficiency-enhancing control changes.
-Holdouts, including those by existing large shareholders, are another issue that occurs under MBR.
+MBR’s ex ante approach makes its application and enforcement predictable and less expensive.
+These features make MBR attractive particularly in non-US jurisdictions with judiciaries not as experienced as that of Delaware.
+However, it is revealed, MBR pressures third party bidders to pay prices skewed to be higher than fair market prices.
+Holdouts are a major issue.
+The restriction on sales of control blocks prevents many efficiency enhancing transactions.
 Unlike the United Kingdom, where the Takeover Code prevails and provided a model for the EU Takeover Code, companies with controlling shareholders are globally pervasive, and they tend to experience the inefficiencies of MBR more acutely.
-Unlike Unocal and Revlon, MFW is more rule-like, and its judicial enforcement does not involve preliminary injunctions and other anticipatory adjudications that make judicial policing challenging.
-Specialized local courts outside the United States are becoming more prevalent and should be able to adequately handle the ex post policing of control transactions through MFW to replace MBR.
-MFW’s globalization into Europe and beyond, including Asia, is eminently sensible and promising.[MORE OR LESS REPEATED WORD FOR WORD ON PAGE 10 OF INTRODUCTION.]
+On the other hand, in Delaware, Unocal and Revlon, which regulate director conduct, together with its anti-takeover statute, mask the full powers of MFW, which regulates controllers.
+Unleashing these powers, this paper reveals, MFW can singlehandedly address both the coercion and private benefit issues without frustrating efficiency-enhancing control changes.
+MFW is more rule-like, and its judicial enforcement does not involve preliminary injunctions and other anticipatory adjudications that make judicial policing challenging.
+Specialized local courts outside the United States are becoming more prevalent and should be able to adequately enforce MFW’s the ex post policing of control transactions.
+Moreover, MFW simultaneously transforms jurisprudence regarding other controller related party transactions.
+Therefore, MFW’s globalization into Europe and beyond, including Asia, is eminently sensible and promising.

-The insignificance of precise price determinations, MFW’s compatibility with this premise, and the case for transplanting MFW’s judicial policing of control transactions emerge and become clear while exploring how control changes should be policed.
+The insignificance of precise price determinations in contrast to the importance of unskewed price determinations, MFW’s implicit embrace of this premise, and the case for transplanting MFW’s judicial policing of control transactions emerge and become clear while exploring how control changes should be policed.
 Cash freezeouts are central in many control transactions, and most critical to the policing of control changes is that of cash freezeouts.